bwogit/CI_PP5_SURF_HAVEN/README.md

 ### Search Engine Optimisation (SEO)
 I have used meta tags in the HTML of my web app's pages to optimize them for search engines.
 The description tag provides a brief summary of the content on the page, while the keywords tag lists relevant keywords to help search engines understand the content of the webpage and its relevance to related search queries.

+**Feature Test**:
+1. Navigate to various pages on the website.
+2. Check the URL structure to ensure it is clear, concise, and includes relevant keywords.
+3. Confirm that URL slugs are generated dynamically based on page content.

 <details><summary>See feature image</summary>

 ![SEO](https://raw.githubusercontent.com/bwogit/CI_PP5_surf_haven/main/docs/features/feature_seo.jpg)
 </details>

 ### Home page
 - Home page includes nav bar, main body and a footer.
 - User stories covered: 6, 7

+**Feature Test**:
+1. Review the content on the home page to ensure it's informative and engaging.
+2. Confirm that keywords related to our surf school and services are strategically placed within the content.

 <details><summary>See feature images</summary>